 Cop vows to quit paying fraternal group dues after it provides him no hooks

-QUEENS - An officer assigned to a local transit district has vowed to stop paying the annual dues for his fraternal group after it has provided him no hooks, connections, or career opportunities, The Hairbag has learned.
+QUEENS – An officer assigned to a local transit district has vowed to stop paying the annual dues for his fraternal group after it has provided him no hooks, connections, or career opportunities, sources told The Hairbag.

 The news comes after Police Officer Mikelski attended the annual dinner for his fraternal organization, the Regional Northeast Western Coastal Slovak Recognition Society.